Asymptotic decoupling of population growth rate and cell size distribution: Model

 at all $t$ where no division is taking place.
-The growth rate itself depends on internal protein and ribosome concentrations which fluctuate in time and are inherited by the daughter cells at division ~\cite{kiviet2014stochasticity,kleijn2018noise}.
-We therefore model the growth rate $\lambda_t$ by a continuously fluctuating process with a well-defined mean that remains continuous at division.
-Continuous fluctuations around a well-defined mean are described by the Ornstein-Uhlenbeck process, characterized by the differential equation
+The growth rate, $\lambda_t$, can be any stationary stochastic process that remains continuous through cell division.
+This process models how cell growth varies with the internal protein and ribosome concentrations which fluctuate over time and are inherited by the daughter cells upon division~\cite{kiviet2014stochasticity,kleijn2018noise}.